pmcharrison/piat/README.md

 # Pitch Imagery Arrow Test (PIAT)

-Work in progress - contact us if you are interested in using the PIAT in a study!
+Work in progress - contact us if you are interested in using the PIAT in a study.

+You can try the [online demo](http://shiny.pmcharrison.com/piat-demo) here!

 ## Installation instructions (local use)